 S. oualaniensis is known as purpleback flying squid, a tropical Indo-Pacific species that occurs in the Pacific from southern Japan to southern Queensland and from just south of Baja California to northern Chile.
-S. oualaniensis belongs to family Ommastrephidae widely distributed in the tropical and subtropical areas of the Pacific Ocean and Indian Ocean, and this species is important for resource exploitation in South China Sea as one of the major target species of large-scale light fallingnet fishing (Yu et al 2019; Zhao et al 2021).
-This species is known to do diurnal vertical migration between the 134 surface at night to the deeper layer during the day, and thus, the species is caught by local fishermen of Manado Bay using 135 the flashlight artificial bait near the surface water There is a relationship between purpleback flying squid abundance and environmental variables (Alabia et al 2016; Mohamed et al 2018).
+S. oualaniensis belongs to family Ommastrephidae widely distributed in the tropical and subtropical areas of the Pacific Ocean and Indian Ocean, and this species is important for resource exploitation in South China Sea as one of the major target species of large-scale light falling-net fishing (Yu et al 2019; Zhao et al 2021).
+This species is known to do diurnal vertical migration between the surface at night to the deeper layer during the day, and thus, the species is caught by local fishermen of Manado Bay using the flashlight artificial bait near the surface water column.
+There is relationship between purpleback flying squid abundance and environmental variables (Alabia et al 2016; Mohamed et al 2018).
 Cephalopods are sensitive to water temperature (Li et al 2020) that becomes one of the major environmental factors affecting squid activities, including aggregation, breeding, and emigration (Klemas 2013).
 Deep sea squids Sthenoteuthis oulaniensis are distributed from 0-4,500 M depth with a peak at 0-500 M depth, water temperature of 25 - 32°C, salinity of 34-35 PSU (Jerep and Roper 2010).
 These seawater temperature ranges covers that of Sulawesi Sea that enables to support the occurrence of this squid species based on 10 years of Sulawesi Sea water temperature data (Sea water temperature Sulawesi today | Indonesia (seatemperature.info).
-Besides sea surface temperature to gain higher catch (Zhao et al 2021).
+Besides sea surface temperature (SST), sea surface height anomaly (SSHA) at -0.05-0.05 m and chlorophyll-a concentration higher than 0.18 μg/L are required to gain higher catch (Zhao et al 2021).

 S. oualaniensis are sexually dimorphic and the females tend to grow larger than the males in most cases (Chembian and Mathew 2014).
 Purpleback squid S. oualaniensis has a short lifecycle, a rapid growth rate, and high fecundity (Zhang et al 2013).
-According to Roper et al (2010), this species is highly active predator with major prey groups of fish, cephalopods, crustace ans, and others.
+According to Roper et al (2010), this species is highly active predator with major prey groups of fish, cephalopods, crustaceans, and others.
 This species is known to be one of the fastest-growing squid species with daily length increase of about 1.0 mm in the dwarf and middle-sized forms and 3.8 mm in the giant form is about 3.8 mm.
 For this, S. oualaniensis can move at high speeds through the water, easily manoeuver and quickly respond to their environment changes.
 Under distress of external factors, such as predation, this species can reach a high speed and glide above the surface over ten meters.
 They also found that the cruising speed of an adult squid is between 3 to 10 km per hour, their burst speed achieves greater speeds of up 35 km per hour, and it can be important for sudden changes in movement and escape behavior.
-They can occur into shoals from 2 individuals to
+They can occur into shoals from 2 individuals to 800 individuals, and when geographical distributions overlap they can exist with other members of similar-sized family Ommastrephidae schools, Dosidicus gigas and Ommastrephes bartramii that are distributed from the Indo-Pacific to Indian Ocean as well (Liu et al 2016).
+Ommastrephidae squids are known as voracious and adaptable predators of a broad range of prey including small crustaceans and fishes at early life stages and